islamCodehood/larnaca-places/README.md

 ### Accessibility:
-  1. Tab order: organized and logically ordered.
+  1. *Tab order*: organized and logically ordered.
-  2. Focus: is clear, trapped inside side menu when it is full screen, and added to unfocusable elements.
+  2. *Focus*: is clear, trapped inside side menu when it is full screen, and added to unfocusable elements.
-  3. Semantic elements: are used where possible.
+  3. *Semantic elements*: are used where possible.
-  4. Aria roles: are present for non semantic elements.
+  4. *Aria roles*: are present for non semantic elements.
-  5. Aria labels: are present for labeling elements like text box.
+  5. *Aria labels*: are present for labeling elements like text box.
-  6. Sectioning and Land mark elements: are used where possible.
+  6. *Sectioning and Land mark elements*: are used where possible.
-  7. Accessible images: that use alternative text.
+  7. *Accessible images*: that use alternative text.
-  8. Assessitive devices friendly.
+  8. *Assessitive devices friendly*.

 ### Offline Use:
  - Application is available offline in production mood, not in development mood.